arciisine/functional-pipeline-optimization/README.md

     * Apply access level verification
     * Set via pragma
 * Look for more performance enhancements
-    * Need to minimize amount of object construction overhead on final form
+    * Look for way of inlining nested chains (must assume array)
-    * Look for way of inlining nested chains
+    * If all operations are inline, compile immediately (must assume array)

 **Refactoring**